top of page

 Take a break:

-Many years ago, during my first engagement with the novel, "A Child Called 'It'" by Dave Pelzer, I experienced a continuous stop-start, stop-start pace while reading.
+Many years ago, when I first read the novel, "A Child Called 'It'" by Dave Pelzer, I experienced a continuous stop-start, stop-start pace while reading.
 The content was raw, emotional, and, what made it worse, was knowing it was based on a true story.
 It was painful to read and many times, I found myself promising not to continue because of the physical and emotional feelings that it stirred up.
 I love children, and to read about Dave's abuse made me feel sick to my stomach.
 I remember closing the book mid-chapter so many times, just to breathe, or cry over this young boys pain, and in disbelief how a mother can be so cruel to her own baby.

 I did finish reading "A Child Called 'It'", and went on to read the rest of the ones that followed - "The Lost Boy" and "A Man Named Dave" as well as a book written by Dave's brother, "A Brother's Journey" by Richard Pelzer.
 They didn't get better in terms of emotions, but I'm glad I read these books despite how many breaks I required.
 He wanted to tell people his story.